tomlinn/electrinic-arduino-skateboard/README.md

-# electrinic-arduino-skateboard
+# electronic-arduino-skateboard
-Here are the record the development of making my own electrinic skateboard by arduino.<br />
+Here are the record the development of making my own electronic skateboard by arduino.<br />
-I want to upgrade my penny skateboard to an electrinic version without any physical destruction.
+I want to upgrade my penny skateboard to an electronic version without any physical destruction.
 ## 20190613 - First prototype

 Using